 With a TeraStation's tab selected, you can click on the View Shares button to go directly to its root share.
-Clicking the Setup pulldown menu and selecting Browser Management takes you to the configuration GUI.
+Clicking the Setup pulldown menu and selecting Browser Management takes you to the browser management tool that we began exploring on page 24.
 And clicking Setup and choosing Modify IP Address takes you to the following screen . . .